Are you looking for things to do in the Berkshires?

 Edith Wharton’s The Mount

 Writer Edith Wharton lived at The Mount for a decade during some of the most prolific years of her writing career.
 Readers, architecture aficionados, and history-loving travelers alike will savor a trip to The Mount.
-Indoors and out, a step onto the property will make evident how it was a place that inspired significant writing in Wharton.
+Indoors and out, a step onto this Berkshires property will make evident how it was a place that inspired significant writing in Wharton.
 When you visit, you’ll have a chance to take a tour of the house, wander its Italian-inspired garden, and participate in programs for visitors.

-Dining in the Berkshires
+Restaurants in the Berkshires

 With all the sights to see and activities to participate in, you’ll surely be looking for a place to grab a snack, drink, or a full meal.
 Choose one of these dining destinations and you won’t be disappointed!